A Direct Debit Bureau is a third party which submits payments into the Direct Debit system on your behalf. Finding the right one isn't always easy.

 8. How long does it take to get started?

 Signing up with a bureau typically takes 4 - 8 weeks.
-If you’re raring to get started, you could sign up online with GoCardless in just five minutes.
+With GoCardless, you could sign up online in just a few minutes.

 If after asking all of these questions you still haven’t found a bureau which meets your requirements there are two other options you can consider: direct access through your bank or GoCardless.

 Not sure what the best option for you is?
 Check out our 60 second guide to accessing Direct Debit.
-Alternatively, you can watch a short video about how you could use Direct Debit to save time and money collecting payments.‹ View table of contents
+Alternatively, you can watch a short video about how you could use Direct Debit to save time and money collecting payments.